JuliV26/Movie-Management-App/README.md

 Movie Management App is a Java-based console application developed as part of the SAP Mentorship Program.
-It allows users to manage a movie collection and user accounts, including authentication and movie-related operations.
+It allows users to manage a movie collection and user accounts.

  Features :